Exmark Z Turf Equipment Backyard Life

 Raised beds are fairly easy to build and maintain.
 Plus, they are a great way to grow vegetables at home.
 Learn more about raised bed gardening in this video with gardening expert Joe Lamp’l and Done-In-A-Weekend Extreme host Doug Scott.
 Then, download plans to build the raised bed featured in this video

-For plants to be generally accepted as heirloom quality, they must have been grown from seeds passed down for a minimum of 50 years and they need to have a special quality or trait to make them worthy of being saved.
+Plants must be grown from seeds passed down for a minimum of 50 years to be generally accepted as heirloom quality—and, they also need to have a special quality or trait to make them worthy of being saved.
 There’s no question that their storyline—like color, shape or taste— reinforces the heirloom status.

 Heirloom tomatoes in a box.

 One of the coolest things about heirloom flowers and fruits is that what we enjoy about them today is exactly what our parents enjoyed.
 And, their parents enjoyed.
-And, so on.
+And so on.
 It’s a connection to our gardening forebearers.
-And, if we take care, will be enjoyed by future generations, too.
+And, if we make sure to take care, future generations will also enjoy them.

 More Gardening Articles: